What is formaldehyde?

 - Since formaldehyde has, depending on the concentration, corrosive or irritating properties, inhalation of formaldehyde causes substantial eyes irritation and breathing distress that cannot be sustained for a long period of time.
 When exposed to formaldehyde, the expected human reaction would be to leave or ventilate the area to stop the exposure and thus reducing potential effects.

 What is the regulatory status of formaldehyde under REACH?

-In 2012, formaldehyde was included on the second CoRAP List for REACH substance evaluation, to clarify if the substance is used safely and adequately regulated.
-This process began in February 2013, performed jointly by co-rapporteurs France and the Netherlands.
-Timing depends largely on the information requested by the rapporteurs during the process.
-Once the evaluation is complete, France and the Netherlands may conclude that the risks are sufficiently under control, and that all necessary control measures are already in place.
-Otherwise, they can propose EU-wide risk management measures such REACH restriction or authorisation.
+- In 2012, formaldehyde was included on the second CoRAP List for REACH substance evaluation, to clarify if the substance was used safely and was adequately regulated.
+This process began formally in February 2013, performed jointly by the competent authorities from France and the Netherlands.